jainilbro/Agentic-Evolver/README.md

 ---
 ## 2. The Architecture: A 4-Agent "AgentOps" Team

-Our system is composed of four distinct, specialized agents that collaborate to solve a problem.
+System is composed of four distinct, specialized agents that collaborate to solve a problem.

 ### 1. The "Triage" Agent (The Manager)
 * **Model:** `gemini-2.0-flash`